 i lived in three houses as a girl.

-the very first one stays with me as the truest home. patton street. ten years of growing up. ten years of not knowing anything but 7702 patton in detroit, michigan.
+the very first one stays with me as the truest home. ten years of growing up. ten years of not knowing anything but 7702 patton street in detroit, michigan.

-i don’t know when it started but i would walk two blocks down to warren road by myself with one dollar and ten cents in my pocket.
+i don’t know when it started but i would walk two blocks down to warren road alone with one dollar and ten cents in my pocket.

-when you grow up without a language for god, god speaks itself.
+when you grow up without a language for god, god speaks for itself.

-i’d push open the door to the tiny chinese take out restaurant. how did i ever end up there? it was filled with light. sunshine warmed the walls and the floors and there was a huge glass jar filled with fortune cookies that were ten cents a piece.
+i’d push open the door to the tiny chinese takeout restaurant. it was filled with light. sunshine warmed the walls and the floors. there was a glass jar filled with fortune cookies that were ten cents apiece.

 i bought eleven.

-the transaction was magical to me. the ordering. the white sheath of bag that held the cookies so filled it could barely be rolled down, but always creased to a fold it was. the handing of it over and the walking out with so much just for me.
+the transaction was magical. the ordering, the white sheath of bag that held the cookies so filled it could barely be rolled down, but always creased to a fold it was. the handing of it over and the walking out with so much just for me.

-there were things i loved and appreciated that sang a different song than the rest of my known world. uncapturable pleasures and tiny windows that promised to open into greater good and i loved to follow their scent.
+there were things i appreciated that sang a different song than the rest of my known world. pleasures and tiny windows that promised to open into greater good and i loved to follow their scent.

-a fortune cookie wasn’t about the fortune inside. i read them and forgot them immediately. but the taste of that smoothest somehow porous barely sweetened tan formed shape of a cookie? no, i didn’t forget.
+a fortune cookie wasn’t about the fortune inside. but the taste of that smoothest somehow porous barely sweetened tan formed shape of a cookie? no, i didn’t forget.

 what was this beautiful thing?

-who are these lovely people and how did i stumble into this sunlit place?
+who are these lovely people and how did i happen into this sunlit place?

-i’m still here trying to reach the source of all the ringing bells of beautiful things.
+i’m still here trying to reach the source of the ringing bells of beautiful things.

 i don’t feel any closer.

-always just around the corner, always i take a wrong turn but know i’ll be there soon.
+always just around the corner, always i know i’ll be there soon.

 and the people i’ve met along the way, oh.